-Figure 14: Breakdown of carbohydrate staples by product type and life-cycle stage per kg of product
+Figure 17: Breakdown of carbohydrate staples by product type and life-cycle stage per kg of product

-4.3.7 Prepared food
+4.3.7 Prepared foods

-This is a varied and complex group, with each product being made up of a number of ingredients, combined through processing.
+This is a varied and complex category, with each product being made up of a number of ingredients which are then processed and packaged.
 In theory at least, processing food in the factory rather than in the home can be carbon efficient, provided undue waste is not incurred.

-As with bread, a major issue is the wastage of short shelf life products in the store and at home.
-Booths waste reduction project should be helpful here.
-Post-purchase emissions may benefit from the avoidance of promotions that encourage overbuying of on short shelf life products.
+As with bread, a major issue is the wastage of short shelf-life products in the store and at home.
+Booths' waste reduction project has been helpful here.
+Responsible promotion of perishable foods avoids encouraging people to buy more than they can eat within the shelf-life.